Tears of Themis

-Tears of Themis is a free-to-play adventure game developed and published by Hoyoverse.
-The game was first released in Mainland China with Simplified Chinese language in July 2020 for Android and iOS.
-The worldwide version, which includes Simplified and Traditional Chinese, Japanese, Korean, and English language was released a year later.
+Tears of Themis (ToT) is a free-to-play detective otome mobile game developed and published in mainland China by Chinese developer miHoYo, and published globally by its Singapore-based subsidiary HoYoverse.
+Officially releasing in mainland China in July 2020 for Android and iOS.
+Later, officially releasing in Taiwan, then world-wide with two separate releases a year later.
+With the global release, it includes voice overs in Simplified Chinese, Traditional Chinese, Japanese and Korean, as well as text for a variety of languages.

 Gameplay

 Tears of Themis has a number of different mechanics.
 The main story is delivered in a visual novel format.
-Cases are analyzed through searching the crime scene for evidence, and interrogating NPCs who are involved.
-Each chapter ends with a trial in court, in which the player must present evidence which proves their defendant innocent.
+Cases are analyzed through investigation with one or more of the male leads, searching the crime scene for evidence, and interrogating NPCs who are involved.
+Usually, each chapter ends with a trial in court, in which the player must present evidence which proves their defendant innocent.

 During each chapter, debates play out in a card battle format using cards collected from the gacha system.
 Each card has an attribute which changes what cards it is effective against.
 The three attributes are Intuition, Logic, and Empathy.
-Cards can be leveled up to increase attribute stats, or have their skill proficiency increased.
+Cards can be leveled up to increase attribute stats, refined to increase their influence in battle or have their skill proficiency increased.
 The cards also gain experience through being used in debates.

 The romance side of the gameplay is involved through side stories which explore the characterization of the four male leads.
+Each of the four male leads has at least one personal story chapter.
+Cards rated SR, SSR and MR also have a story involving the character displayed on them.
 Similar to Mystic Messenger, the player also receives voice and text messages from them (framed as if they were sent to the player character in-universe).

-Voice acting for the entire game is available in Chinese, Japanese, and Korean.
+Voice acting for the entire game is available in Chinese, Japanese, and Korean in the Global version.

 Story

-The story of Tears of Themis takes place in the year 2030, in a science fiction setting of the fictional city of Stellis.
-The player takes the role of an unnamed 24 year-old female defense lawyer at Themis Legal Office (nicknamed "Rosa"), as she defends her clients in a criminal case.
-An overarching mystery plays out over the course of every main story chapter.
-Four different bachelors assist her with the cases, which is where the romantic elements of the story are introduced.